sadihsn/Veg_Recognizer/docs/index.md

 layout: page
 ---

-# Welcome to Veg Recognizer 🥦🍅
+# Welcome to Vegetable Recognizer 🥦🍅

 Unlock the magic of vegetable classification!
 Our Veg Recognizer can identify 15 different types of delicious vegetables.
 Go ahead, give it a try!